 Along with the methods mentioned above, braces are normally part of underbite treatment.
 As with braces for other problems, such as overbite, crossbite and open bite, underbite braces will twist, push, and move your teeth into a better alignment.

 If you or your child are treated using Medicaid or CHIP, it’s most likely that only metal braces will be offered.
+You can read our full guide to Medicaid for more information.
 As a private patient, however, you will have the option of other, less noticeable options such as clear braces (pictured).

 After you have completed your treatment for underbite correction with braces, you will need to wear a retainer to maintain the progress you have made.